Benefice Profile

 The Benefice

-We have a good relationship with the independent chapel in Dymock village, sharing occasional worship and some outreach including some youth work, and a fortnightly 'Shared Lunch' followed by Bible study.
-(Return to top)
+We used to have a good relationship with the independent chapel in Dymock, sharing occasional worship and some outreach including youth work, but that stopped with the adoption by the C of E of its current understanding of same-sex relationships.
+However, a number of our member on an individual basis still attend a fortnightly 'Shared Lunch' there followed by study.

 The approximate population of the benefice is 2,600 and the church electoral rolls total 317.